A math game out now on the App Store, Google Play, and Mac App Store

 plays like a game.

-The Board Together app icon: hand-drawn number tiles on notebook paper reading three plus one equals seven, with a tile being dragged into the blank
+Board Together app icon with hand-drawn number tiles on notebook paper

 Three smiling number-tile characters, a plus, a six, and a seven, next to a card showing two equations with blanks